-Many conditions can hinder a child’s speech, including autism, cerebral palsy, dyspraxia, learning difficulties and selective mutism.
+Many conditions can hinder a child’s use of verbal speech, including Autism, Cerebral Palsy, Dyspraxia, learning difficulties and selective mutism.

 Communication is bigger than speech, though.
-You can help your non-verbal child communicate in many ways, using gestures, signs, assistive technology and words.
+You can help your nonspeaking child communicate in many ways, using gestures, signs, assistive technology and words.

 Parenting a non-verbal child can be frustrating and distressing but don’t give up hope – many kids do learn how to communicate more clearly and there are some key ways to help at home.

 Non-Verbal Children up to 6 Years of Age

 There’s usually a moment, near a child’s first birthday, when they delight their family by speaking their first clear word.
 Hearing those goo-goo-ga-ga babbles turn into a recognisable attempt at ‘Mamma’ or ‘Dadda’ is a special moment for many parents.

 But what happens when the moment doesn’t come?

 At first you probably reminded yourself that children develop at their own pace and some begin speaking later than others.
 Then, when faced with a non-verbal toddler or non-verbal child, you probably went to see a doctor to find out why.
 Eventually, you were told that your child has a condition affecting their ability to speak.
 You may have known about this since they were very young (at birth, even) or you may still be processing the news.

 Your child is a wonderful, special person with their own unique personality.
 They will be trying to communicate in various ways.
 And there are many ways you can help, which will be explained below.
 But first, let’s look at the reasons some children may be non-verbal and understand the difference between communication and language.

 There are many conditions that can affect a child’s speech.
 Some common ones are: